tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/blocking.md

 Kotlin
 :   @@snip [IOIntensiveScript.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/blocking/IOBoundScript.kts) { #io-bound-call }

+## Recommendations/Best Practices

+- Create separate kotlin (.kt) file/files and maintain all the CPU/IO bound blocking tasks their
+- Creating separate file/files makes sure you accidentally don't access/modify mutable state present within the script
+- Call these functions from script
+- Wrap calling these function inside `async` block if you want to run them in parallel

 ## How does it work behind the scenes?

 `blockingCpu` or `blockingIo` construct underneath uses different thread pools than the main script thread.